pkgcloud/pkgcloud/docs/providers/openstack/storage.md

   bytes: 12345, // size of the container in bytes
   metadata: { // key value pairs for the container
     // ...
-  }
+  },
+  headers: { // response headers when request a container }
 }
 ```